French Version

 The old capital of highlands, the fortress of Senex de Monte, the Old Man of the Mountain, the King of the Assassins, the greatest wizard of all time...

-These are phrases commonly used by ancient travelers and storytellers worldwide referring to the Alamut, which was home to several fearful fortresses furtively built by the devoted followers of legendary Hasan-e Sabbah known as the assassins (Hashishins).
+These are phrases commonly used by ancient travelers and storytellers worldwide referring to the Alamut, which was home to several fearful fortresses furtively built by the devoted followers of legendary Hassan Sabbah known as the assassins (Hashishins).
 The ruins of castles are one of the historical attractions of the region and Iran.

 Shahraks